 - 1 tsp fresh ground black pepper

-- 10 tablespoon butter, frozen and grated
+- 10 tablespoon butter, grated and frozen

 - 1 cup cheddar cheese, grated